Masses of doubly heavy tetraquarks $QQ\bar{n}\bar{q}$ with $J^{P}=1^{+}$: QCD sum rule analysis

-We compute the heavy tetraquark mass via computing the RHS of Eq.
+To find heavy tetraquark mass, we have to compute the integration in RHS of Eq.
 (8).
-For integration in Eq.
-(8), we consider all Feynman diagrams of the quark, gluon and mixed condensates up to dimension 10, as explicitly shown in FIG.1.
+For this, we consider all Feynman diagrams of the quark, gluon and mixed condensates up to dimension 10, and plot all Feynman diagrams for the two-point functions of the tetraquark currents in FIG.1.
+In the case of the tetraquark $QQ\bar{n}\bar{n}$($J_{1\mu}^{+}$) with $\bar{n}=\bar{u},\bar{d}$, as an example, we derive the explicit form of spectral densities, as shown in Appendix B.